ssharma2712/MyESL/README.md

 --gen_clade_id <int, int>            : Users can generate multiple hypotheses when the input phylogeny contains no clade ID.
 The size of the clade is determined by the input integers defining the upper and lower limits
                                        of clade size, respectively.
 --lamda1_grid <min, max, step>       : This option allows users to set the range for the site sparsity parameter.
-The site sparsity grid is defined by a string of float numbers min, max, step_size which range from 0 to 1.
+The site sparsity grid is defined by a string of float numbers min, max, and step_size, which range from 0 to 1.
                                        For example, --lamda1_range 0.1, 0.9, 0.1.
 This option must be used with --lamda2_range.

 --lamda2_grid <min, max, step>       : This option allows users to set the range for the group sparsity parameter.
-The group sparsity grid is defined by a string of float numbers min, max, step_size which range from 0 to 1.
+The group sparsity grid is defined by a string of float numbers min, max, and step_size, which range from 0 to 1.
                                        For example, --lamda2_range 0.1, 0.9, 0.1.
 This option must be used with --lamda1_range.

 --min_groups <int>                   : This option allows users to set the minimum number of genes included in the multi-gene ESL models and helps early stopping in the grid search over the sparsity parameter space.